LabScale Agent User Guide

 dips

-subcommand displays the Device Integration Packages (DIPs) that are
+The dips subcommand displays the Device Integration Packages (DIPs) that are

 currently managed by the agent.